wilsonodk/wodk/README.md

 Two simple extensions to the [Twig][] template language.

 * one_space
 > Converts all multi-spaces inside a string to a single string.
-This is
-> really to cleanup the output of a Twig template.
-Very handy for
-> whitespace sensive contexts.
+This is really to cleanup the output of a Twig template.
+Very handy for whitespace sensive contexts.

 * log_style
-> Style a single line of Wodk/Logger output.
+> Style a single line of Wodk\Logger output.
 Great for complex output.
-> The `timestamp` is given the class stamp.
-The `message` is given the
-> class of `type`.
+The `timestamp` is given the css class `stamp`.
+The `message` is given the css class of `type`.

 * get_day
 > Returns the day of the week in short format.